 The sixth annual Crowder Aggie Calf Auction raised over $20,000 last week at the Joplin Regional Stockyards near Carthage, Missouri, to support Crowder College agriculture and veterinary technology students.

-- The Top 10 annoying farm happenings
+- The Top 10 country road traffic rules

 Sorry, there are no recent results for popular images.